Home office leads companies to auction obsolete items

 Companies that have opted to adopt a hybrid or all-remote model of work are looking to auctioneers to sell out of office goods, from furniture to electronics.
 In some cases, even the office itself is being offered for sale.

-The move reflects the decision of the companies for the remote regime even with the advance of vaccination against Covid-19.
+The move reflects the decision of companies to use the remote regimen even with the advance of vaccination against covid-19.
 Executives report that the decision is related to issues ranging from improving the quality of life of employees to reducing operating costs, by keeping part of the team at home.

 One of the largest pension funds in the country, Petros, owned by Petrobras employees, held furniture and electronics auctions this year, after opting for a hybrid work model.
 Items such as tables, chairs and sofas were offered for sale, as well as electronics such as cell phones, tablets and printers.